-Like revenge, compelling investment ideas are often best served cold.
-When a stock's price has hit the skids, smart shoppers can stroll the blue-light aisles snapping up bargains.
-And these days there appear to be plenty of 'em: Merrill Lynch
+I don't mean that derisively.
+When a stock's price has hit the skids, after all, smart shoppers can snap up bargains -- and these days, there appear to be plenty of 'em.
+Bank of America

 Spotting the difference between values and value traps can be a full-time job.
-And while contrarian investing can be a smart way to build wealth, those who pursue an against-the-grain strategy should be prepared for plenty of scrapes along the way: Volatility is basically built in to this approach.
+And while contrarian investing is a smart way to build wealth long-term, in the short term it can be pretty volatile.

 Smooth the edges

-Which is why mutual funds are the best bets for contrarian investors.
+And that volatility is why mutual funds are a smart bet for contrarian investors.
 The advantages include:

-- Smart diversification -- With well-chosen funds, your nest egg won't crack up when one or even a handful of companies hits the skids.
+- Smart diversification -- With well-chosen funds, your nest egg won't crack up when one company -- or even a handful of companies -- hits the skids.

 - Convenient asset allocation -- Unlike individual stocks, funds make it easy to round out your portfolio's exposure to areas of the market -- such as international equities, say -- where researching individual companies (and country-specific accounting standards) could be time-consuming.

-- Low costs -- The typical mutual fund charges too much and underperforms.
-But plenty of cheap and compelling options exist.
+- Low costs -- Although the typical mutual fund charges too much and underperforms, plenty of cheap and compelling options exist.

 The cranky cheapskate

-This article was first published July 6, 2007.
-It has been updated.
+This is an updated version of an article first published July 6, 2007.

-Shannon Zimmerman runs point on the Fool's Champion Funds newsletter service and co-advises Motley Fool Green Light with his pal Dayana Yochim.
-At the time of publication, he didn't own any of the securities mentioned above.
-Home Depot is an Inside Value pick.
-Moody's is a Stock Advisor recommendation.
+Shannon Zimmerman doesn't own any of the securities mentioned above.
+Bank of America is an Income Investor recommendation. eBay is a Stock Advisor recommendation.
 You can check out the Fool's strict disclosure policy by clicking right here.